ahmedfgad/AndroidChat/README.md

-# AndroidLogin
+# AndroidChat
- Login system for Android
+Chat application for Android.

+The final Android app is available at Google Play under the `HiAi Chat` name.
+It is available here: https://play.google.com/store/apps/details?id=gad.hiai.chat.hiaichat